Informfully/Documentation/docs/source/methods.rst

 * Adds a record to the database of the type of action a user has performed when using the Video player
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article
   * action: type of action performed by the user
-  * videoTimestamp: time in Video player at which action was performed
+  * videoTimestamp: time in the video player at which the action was performed